Ian Happ Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.57 team ERA that ranks 15th across all league pitching staffs.
+- The Dodgers have the 17th-ranked team ERA among all league pitching staffs (4.57).

-- The Dodgers rank 11th in baseball in home runs given up (15 total, 1.1 per game).
+- Dodgers pitchers combine to surrender 15 home runs (1.1 per game), the 10th-fewest in the league.

-- The Dodgers are sending Grove (0-1) to the mound for his third start of the season.
+- Urias gets the start for the Dodgers, his fourth of the season.
+He is 3-0 with a 1.50 ERA and 20 strikeouts in 18 2/3 innings pitched.

-- His most recent appearance was on Sunday against the Arizona Diamondbacks, when the right-hander threw 3 1/3 innings, surrendering nine earned runs while giving up 12 hits.
+- His most recent appearance came on Tuesday against the San Francisco Giants, when the lefty tossed six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.